XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/the-future-of-bpm-mo....md

 at intelligent business operations

+itself

-itself the the reason why it's moving
+um the the reason why it's moving from

-from BPM to IBO it's the fact that we
+BPM to IBO is the fact that we want to

-want to support this contextual
+support this context ual knowledge work

-knowledge work what we mean by that is
+what we mean by that is people now have

-people now have information around
+information around activities that they

-activities that they do it's not just
+do it's not just Factory style where I

-factory style where I just accept what
+just accept what comes from someone else

-comes from someone else and I just do my
+and I just do my little part of my

-little part of my activity or process
+activity or process and pass it on that

-and pass it on that is a factory style
+is a factory style where it's almost

-with it's almost like machines in the
+like machines in a

 sequence the way that we work now is we